tmolbergen/Touch10/PexipVMR/README.md

 # Pexip VMR Control

 **This script is to be used for controlling a Pexip VMR escalated call**

+*Please note that this macro has not been fully tested and could prove to not function correctly...
+Use at own risk...*

 - **Functionality**: This macro allows a user to control the layout on a by using a Pexip VMR
 - **Requirements**: Endpoint has to be registered on CUCM or be in a call with a known Pexip VMR